CULPRITCHAOS/NUERALOGIX-MINI/README.md

 3.  **Vector Collisions:** When two distinct concepts map to the exact same coordinate in compressed space, a "collision" occurs.
 This lab visually flags these catastrophic failures.

 ---
+“For an image dataset of N items, NeuraLogix-Mini achieved ~73% compression with LSI≈0.89 and cosine≈0.89 at grid=0.05, k=10; beyond grid≥0.25, LSI collapses, establishing a clear stability boundary.”

 ## 🚀 Features